 Microbeads

-In 2014, the industry announced a voluntary phase-out of microbeads in the U.S., followed by a similar action in Europe a year later.
-PCPC proceeded to work with elected officials, regulatory authorities and environmental advocacy groups to support laws and regulation that permanently ban microbeads from use in the U.S. The Microbead-Free Waters Act, signed into law by President Obama in 2015, prohibits the manufacture of rinse-off products containing microbeads, effective July 1, 2017.
+In 2014, the beauty industry announced a voluntary phase-out of microbeads in the U.S., followed by a similar action in Europe a year later.
+PCPC worked with elected officials, regulatory authorities and environmental advocacy groups to support laws and regulation that permanently ban microbeads from use in the U.S. The Microbead-Free Waters Act, signed into law by President Obama in 2015, prohibits the manufacture of rinse-off products containing microbeads, effective July 1, 2017.

 Microbeads are defined as any intentionally added, 5 mm or less, solid plastic particle used to exfoliate or cleanse in rinse-off personal care products or toothpaste.
-Historically, they were used in rinse-off cleansing products because of their safe and effective exfoliating properties that helped to remove dry, dead cells from the surface of the skin as well as unclog pores.
+Historically, they were used in rinse-off cleansing products because of their safe and effective exfoliating properties that helped to remove dry, dead cells from the surface of the skin, as well as unclog pores.
+Microbeads were emitted to freshwater and marine environments from consumer products disposed of down the drain.

 Science & Safety

-Plastic microbeads are a type of microplastic – defined as any type of tiny, solid plastic particle or fiber found as litter in oceans and other waterways.
-Microplastic most often starts as larger pieces of plastic debris, such as plastic packaging, cigarette filters, car tires, or synthetic fabric that breaks down into tiny pieces over time.
+Plastic microbeads are a type of primary microplastic, defined as any type of tiny, solid plastic particle or fiber found as litter in oceans and other waterways.
+Primary microplastic is intentionally added to certain consumer, pharmaceutical and agricultural products.
+Microplastics – referred to as secondary microplastic – most often start as larger pieces of plastic debris, such as plastic packaging, cigarette filters, car tires or synthetic fabric that breaks down into tiny pieces over time.

-According to a 2016 report from the United Nations Environment Programme (UNEP), the use of microplastics in personal care and cosmetics products is not a significant source of environmental pollution, ‘especially compared with other sources of primary and secondary microplastics’, such as plastic packaging, cigarette filters, car tires, or synthetic fabric that breaks down into tiny pieces over time.
-These conclusions along with the findings of other studies, show that microbeads in personal care and cosmetics products make up a mere 0.1-1.5 percent of all microplastic pollution.
+According to a 2016 report from the United Nations Environment Programme (UNEP), the use of microplastics in personal care and cosmetics products is not a significant source of environmental pollution, “especially compared with other sources of primary and secondary microplastics,” such as plastic packaging, cigarette filters, car tires or synthetic fabric that break down into tiny pieces over time.
+These conclusions, along with the findings of other studies, show that microbeads in personal care and cosmetics products make up a mere 0.03-1.5 percent of all marine plastic debris.

 Resources: